kemulka/portfolio/vizcritique.md

 ![alt text](/Photo Feb 21, 11 53 50 PM.jpg)

-Reviewer #1: Black borrowers owe $50k in debt on average?
-In 1993 debt was fairly consistent across racial groups.
-The table is a little confusing - black borrower's owed that much more?
+Reviewer #1: Black graduates owe $50k in debt on average?
+In 1993 debt burden was fairly consistent across racial groups, but black graduates have more now than the rest.
+The table is a little confusing - black graduate's owed that much more?
+The axis labels could be more descriptive.

 Reviewer #2: Woah, I see that black borrowers have a lot more debt.
-It took me a minute to see it was a comparison for two different years.
-The bar charts are easy to read, but it took me a second to realize the scale is different between %s and $s.
+It took me a minute to see the bar charts show a comparison for two different years.
+The bar charts are easy to read, but it took me a second to realize the scales are different, percentages and currency.

 # The Redesign

+The first rework design is a grouped bar chart.
+This is the same chart type as the original, but using one chart helps focus the audience's attention on the dataset that is most compelling, in my opinion.
+Take a look -

 ![alt text](/BarChartRework.JPG)

+Hopefully it is noticeable that there is a the large difference in average total debt owed four years after graduation for black graduates compared to the rest of the racial groups.
+Moreover, historically, the average total debt owed was pretty consistent across racial groups, but that has changed in recent years.

+After rereading the article, I was reminded that the authors make a very clear point - the difference in debt has grown between what black graduates owe and what white graduates owe.
+The figures are listed within sentences in the report, but it is difficult to remember each as you read and then compare in your head.
+I thought putting the few figures into a table would be an effective way for the audience to make sense of the figures quickly.
+This tested well with my reviewers, so with their feedback and my own critique, I designed this table -

 ![alt text](/TableRework.JPG)